Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 The entire process is designed to be as undisruptive as possible.
 Your contractor should communicate the plan clearly, so you’re never left guessing what’s next.
 Think of it as a coordinated effort to protect your home, starting with a careful plan and ending with a quality installation you can rely on for years to come.

-The Initial Assessment and Measurements
+Step 1: The On-Site Assessment and Measurements

 The first thing the installation crew will do upon arrival is a pre-work walk-around.
 They’ll confirm the scope of the project with you and review the plan one last time before getting started.
 This is the perfect opportunity to ask any last-minute questions.
 Next, they will take precise measurements of your roofline.
 This step is critical for ensuring your new gutters are a perfect fit, especially if you’ve chosen a seamless system that’s custom-formed on-site.
 A professional team never relies on old measurements; they verify everything on the day of installation to guarantee accuracy and prevent any issues down the line.